+Specific outcomes Assessment criteria Assessment tasks • Trace the development of copyright and trade mark law locally and internationally Describe the historical development of copyright and trade mark law Identify and describe the main international agreements that relate to copyright and trade marks Class discussion and questioning (formative) Essay questions in test and examination (summative) Identify and apply the relevant legal principles applicable to copyright and registered trade marks Identify and distinguish between the legal principles applicable to copyright and trade marks with reference to factual situations Apply statutory and common law principles to given copyright and trade mark issues Class discussion and questioning (formative) Problem and theory questions in test and examination (summative)
-- Communicate the legal position as well as argue their own point of view - Describe, explain and argue the relevant legal principles with reference to case law and legislation - Demonstrate the ability to critically reflect and evaluate the current law

-- Class discussion and questioning (formative) - Problem, theory and essay questions in test and examination (summative) - Research essay (summative) - Write case notes in test and examination (summative)

-- Understand and explain the impact of technology on copyright and trade marks

-- Analyse the inherent problems in regulating copyright and trade marks nationally and an internationally
+Communicate the legal position as well as argue their own point of view Describe, explain and argue the relevant legal principles with reference to case law and legislation Demonstrate the ability to critically reflect and evaluate the current law Class discussion and questioning (formative) Problem, theory and essay questions in test and examination (summative) Research essay (summative) Write case notes in test and examination (summative) • Understand and explain the impact of technology on copyright and trade marks Analyse the inherent problems in regulating copyright and trade marks nationally and an internationally Utilise www.
+Resources to research South African and comparative law Class discussion and questioning (formative) Problem and theory questions in test and examination (summative) Essay questions in test and examination (summative) Research essay (summative)

-- Utilise www.

-Resources to

-research South

-African and

-comparative law

-- Class discussion and questioning (formative) - Problem and theory questions in test and examination (summative) - Essay questions in test and examination (summative) - Research essay (summative)

-The class work component for this course amounts to 30% of the final mark and the remaining 70% comprises a two hour examination.
+The classwork component for this course amounts to 30% of the final mark, and the remaining 60% comprises a two-hour examination.

-Students are assessed for the class work component on the basis of two pieces of work (either two tests or one test and an assignment subject to the students' choice) each of which counts 15% of the final mark.
+Students are assessed for the class work component based on two pieces of work (either two tests or one test and an assignment subject to the student's choice), each of which counts 20% of the final mark.

-The assignment requires students to research and write an essay on either copyright or trade marks depending on their interests.
+The assignment requires students to research and write an essay on either copyright or trade marks, depending on their interests.